Dwolla/v2-ach-api-docs/source/includes/_customers.md

 }
 ```

 A customer represents an individual or business with whom you intend to transact with.
 In order to manage a user's Customers, the `ManageCustomers` OAuth scope is required.
+Personal and business type customers can do more than unverified customers but require more verification.
+Personal and business type customers can hold a balance within Dwolla, and can source transfers.

 ### Customer Resource